Webinar | Sodium Reduction Solutions That Pass The Cost, Safety, And Consumer Test: Register Now

 NEUmiRNA’s antisense oligonucleotides are engineered to penetrate this protective barrier, ensuring that the therapeutic agents can act directly on the affected brain regions.
 With this technology, the startup is paving the way for more effective and targeted treatments, thus offering new hope to patients suffering from debilitating neurological conditions like epilepsy.

-In Oct 2023, NEUmiRNA collaborated with Motac Neuroscience to develop groundbreaking RNA therapies poised to revolutionize Parkinson’s Disease treatment.
+In Oct 2023, NEUmiRNA collaborated with Motac Neuroscience to develop groundbreaking RNA therapies poised to revolutionize the treatment of Parkinson’s disease.

 Motac offers specialized preclinical services to pharma companies, supporting the discovery and development of therapeutics targeting neurological and psychiatric disorders.